brunv/React-Redux-Complete/README.md

 Using ```this.context``` (contextType property) we can only access a single context object inside a component.
 So to access multiple different contexts objects we need to use Context.Consumer.

 We can use Context as an alternative to Redux (although not recommended in most cases) by creating a React Component that contains all of our data and our business logic.

+## React Hooks
+The Hooks system is all about borroing some functionality from the class-based component world and adding it to our function-based components.
+Hooks are going to make it really easy to share logic between components, so it can solve issues around code reuse that's kind of hard to address with class-based components.